William George Keith Elphinstone

-Major-General William George Keith Elphinstone CB (26 January 1782 – 23 April 1842) was an officer of the British Army during the 19th century.
+Major-General William George Keith Elphinstone CB (26 January 1782 – 23 April 1842) was a Scottish officer of the British Army during the 19th century, remembered for service in the highest and lowest actions of the British Army.
+Elphinstone commanded the 33rd Foot at the Battle of Waterloo, and the British force at Kabul during the First Anglo-Afghan War.

 Biography

 Early life and military career

 He was born in Scotland in 1782, the son of William Fullerton-Elphinstone, who was a director of the East India Company, and nephew of Admiral George Keith Elphinstone, 1st Viscount Keith.

 Elphinstone entered the British Army in 1804 as a lieutenant; he saw service throughout the Napoleonic Wars, rising to the rank of lieutenant-colonel by 1813, when he became commander of the 33rd Regiment of Foot, which he led at the Battle of Waterloo in 1815.
 For his actions at Waterloo, Elphinstone was made a Companion of the Bath, as well as a knight of the Dutch Military Order of William and of the Russian Order of Saint Anna 2nd class (6–18 August 1815).
 He left the regiment in 1822.
 After Elphinstone was promoted to colonel in 1825, he served for a time as aide-de-camp to King George IV.

 In 1837 Elphinstone was effectively retired, as a long term half-pay officer who had not seen active-service since Waterloo.
 His increasing debts however led him to seek re-employment in the army.